 7. If your home loses power, do not use fuel-burning appliances meant for outdoors to warm your home or to cook.
 Instead, check with your local government to see if warming centres are available in your area.

-8. Do not use portable heaters or lanterns in enclosed areas, such as tents, campers and other vehicles.
+9. Do not use portable heaters or lanterns in enclosed areas, such as tents, camper vans or other vehicles.
 This is even more important at high altitudes, where the risk of carbon monoxide poisoning is increased.

 Learn more: